MicrosoftDocs/entra-docs/docs/external-id/customers/concept-user-attributes.md

 - *loyaltyNumber*, then the custom attribute is named as`extension_2588abcdwhtfeehjjeeqwertc_loyaltyNumber`.
 - *Loyalty Number* then the custom attribute is named as`extension_2588abcdwhtfeehjjeeqwertc_loyaltyNumber`.
 You remove the space and use camel case to separate the words.

-Use the [Find the application ID for the extensions app](how-to-define-custom-attributes.md) article to learn how to find the application ID for the *b2c-extensions-app* registered in your customer tenant.
+Use the [Find the application ID for the extensions app](how-to-define-custom-attributes.md) article to learn how to find the application ID for the *b2c-extensions-app* registered in your external tenant.

 ## Next steps